bnhf/openvpn-tap-external-web-ui/README.md

 * ability to download client certificates as a zip package with client configuration inside or as a single .ovpn file
 * log preview
 * modification of OpenVPN configuration file through web interface
-* this fork is designed to use an external version of OpenVPN configured for TAP (bridge) -- which is probably not possible via Docker
+* this fork is especially designed to use an external version of OpenVPN configured for TAP (bridge) -- which is probably not possible via Docker
+* works with host-base PiVPN TUN servers now too!

 ## Screenshots